anthemion-org/ogle-web/README.md

 Most prefixes identify a scope or a ‘mode of address’ — a distinct way of referencing some data.
 Other prefixes mark technical details that require special attention.
 The `z` prefix has no set meaning; it can be used to resolve name collisions with third-party code, or for any other reason.

-Using these prefixes, a class defining a ‘private’ function (really one that we would _like_ to be private) that accepts an `async` function parameter might begin with:
+Using these prefixes, a class defining a ‘private’ function (really one we would _like_ to be private) that accepts an `async` function parameter might begin with:

 ```
 class tBuff {